Amanda L. Vanderhorst

 Amanda Vanderhorst focuses her practice exclusively in the area of family law.
 She represents individuals in divorce, the drafting and negotiating of prenuptial agreements, paternity, removal, modifications, contempt proceedings, guardianships and adoptions.
 She is an experienced litigator and effective negotiator guiding her clients through complex personal and financial issues including business valuations, executive compensation, closely held corporations and the treatment of trust property within the division of the marital estate.
 Ms. Vanderhorst represents clients across the Commonwealth in Probate and Family Courts in Middlesex, Norfolk, Essex, Plymouth, Bristol, Barnstable and Suffolk Counties.

 Ms. Vanderhorst is skilled in negotiations and in working in areas of alternative dispute resolution including mediation, conciliation and arbitration.
-She is dedicated to zealous advocacy for children, volunteering for the Attorney Representing Children (“ARC”) Program at the Middlesex Probate and Family Court, which provides legal representation to children in high conflict custody cases.
+She is a trained mediator and member of the Massachusetts Council on Family Mediation.
+She is also dedicated to zealous advocacy for children, volunteering for the Attorney Representing Children (“ARC”) Program at the Middlesex Probate and Family Court, which provides legal representation to children in high conflict custody cases.
 Ms. Vanderhorst previously served as an attorney in Care & Protection cases as part of the Children and Family Law Panel of the Committee for Public Counsel Services.
-She is experienced representing clients in high conflict custody matters and has worked extensively with Guardian Ad Litems and Parenting Coordinators.
+She is experienced representing clients in high conflict custody matters and has worked extensively with Guardian Ad Litems and Parenting Coordinators. .

 Boston Magazine has recognized Ms. Vanderhorst for her advocacy as a “Massachusetts Super Lawyers Rising Star” in the area of family law since 2014.
 Only 2.5% of attorneys are selected as Rising Stars following a multi-step selection process of nominations and peer evaluations by a Thomson Reuters rating service.
 Ms. Vanderhorst also received an award from the American Institute of Family Law Attorneys for 10 Best Female Attorneys for Client Satisfaction and she is a Certified Financial Litigator by the American Academy for Certified Financial Litigators.